medusajs/medusa/docs/content/advanced/backend/cron-jobs/create.md

 :::info

-The service taking care of background jobs was renamed in 1.7.1.
-If you are running a version < 1.7.1, use `eventBusService` instead of `backgroundJobService`.
+The service taking care of background jobs was renamed in v1.7.1.
+If you are running a previous version, use `eventBusService` instead of `backgroundJobService`.

 :::